How Dutch Hires Veterinarians And Ensures High Standards Of Care Through Telemedicine

 6. Standards of care: Dutch is committed to offering excellent customer service and a high standard of care.
 As part of that we expect professionalism, weekly availability to have calls, and responsiveness to care-related inquiries.
 It’s important that our vets are aligned with this ethos.

-If our recruiting team feels the vet would benefit from speaking to our clinical director, Dr. Abel Gonzalez, we’ll arrange a second call.
+If our recruiting team feels the vet would benefit from speaking to our Chief Medical Officer, Dr. Kate Elden, we’ll arrange a second call.
 This call is designed to give the vet an opportunity to get into the weeds and ask more clinical and tactical questions about the issues we treat and the way consultations work.
 This is a great opportunity for any vets who may be new to telemedicine to get additional details on what to expect while working on our platform.

 Step 4: Contract Signing and Background Check